On June 18, 1983, Dr. Sally Ride became the first American woman to fly in space.

 Career After NASA

-After she retired from NASA, Sally Ride utilized her groundbreaking status to launch a variety of business ventures that would inspire the next generation of astronauts and including the website Space.com and the education organization Sally Ride Science.
+After she retired from NASA, Sally Ride utilized her status to launch a variety of business ventures that would inspire the next generation of potential engineers and scientists, which included the website Space.com and the education organization Sally Ride Science.

 More About Ride's Entrepreneurship